bsab/GotBot/README.md

 Inline mode

-Allow users to submit got memess to the photo library
+Allow users to submit got memes to the photo library